Arctic Haute Route – world’s most beautiful hike & sail adventure!

 Senja is Norways seccond largest island, with spectacular mountains, deep fjords and white & sandy beaches.
 This island offers spectacular hikes and trails during the summer, and fantastic skiing during the winter.
 The highestes peek on the island is Breitinden (1001 meters above sea level.

-Sommarøy is a mall and picturesque fishing community all the way out in the big sea, just outside Kvaløya and Tromsø with only 300 inhabitants.
-This last day we will explore hikes and trails on some of the small islands and mountains surrounding the area.
-If you are tired after three days of touring, you may join the ship when she’s sailing to Tromsø.
-In the Arctic Capital you can explore the city, the beautiful Ishavs Cathedral, the local Mach Brewery or the Polaria adventure venue.
+Kvaløya is a beautiful island just outside the Arctic Capital Tromsø, with lots of fantastic mountains.
+If you are tired after three days of hiking, you may join the ship when she’s sailing to Tromsø.
+In the Arctic Capital you can explore the city, the beautiful Ishavskatedralen (Arctic Cathedral), the local Mach Brewery or the Polaria adventure venue.

 - Flight and & transfer: covered by guest